Azure fundamental concepts

 - Azure AD directory: Each Azure AD tenant has a single, dedicated, and trusted directory.
 The directory includes the tenant's users, groups, and apps.
 The directory is used to perform identity and access management functions for tenant resources.
 A directory can be associated with multiple subscriptions, but each subscription is associated with only one directory.

 - Resource groups: Logical containers that you use to group related resources in a subscription.
 Each resource can exist in only one resource group.
+Resource groups allow for more granular grouping within a subscription, and are commonly used to represent a collection of assets required to support a workload, application, or specific function within a subscription.

 - Management groups: Logical containers that you use for one or more subscriptions.
 You can define a hierarchy of management groups, subscriptions, resource groups, and resources to efficiently manage access, policies, and compliance through inheritance.